 Options Strategies to Beat COVID-19

-The Memorial Day holiday is upon us and the markets are closed.
-Now’s an opportune time to take a break from coronavirus fear, U.S.-China trade tensions, political squabbling in Washington, and all of the media white noise that can cloud an investor’s judgment.
+Let’s take a break from coronavirus fears, U.S.-China trade tensions, political squabbling in Washington, and all of the media white noise that can cloud an investor’s judgment.

 I want to focus like a laser beam on Job One, which is to help you make money.